AmanBhanse/expense-mgmt-v2/README.md

 ### The decisions leading to the features and the architecture of the solution.

 - Since the overall requirements are simple, having the normal implementation using ReactJs was enough.
-No need use Redux for state management.
+No need use Redux for state management or complex architecture.

 ### Any challenges faced during implementation.